 What are the precautions when taking intravenous fat emulsion (Liposyn II)?

 See also Warning section.

-Before receiving the fat emulsion, tell your doctor or pharmacist if you are allergic to it; or to eggs, soybean oil, or safflower oil; or if you have any other allergies.
+Before receiving the fat emulsion, tell your doctor or pharmacist if you are allergic to it; or to eggs, safflower oil, or soy/peanut found in some brands; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This product should not be used if you have certain medical conditions.
 Before using this product, consult your doctor or pharmacist if you have: high fat (lipid) levels in the blood.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe liver disease, kidney disease, lung disease, anemia, blood clotting disorder.

 Kidney function declines as you grow...